July 20, Manchester United v Inter - Buy tickets

 Having returned to the UEFA Champions League this season after a spell outside of Europe’s top club competition, Inter are showing signs of a resurgence and may well be the side best equipped to loosen Juventus’ stranglehold on Italian supremacy.

-With Marotta overseeing corporate matters and Luciano Spalletti leading the team from the dugout as coach, Inter are headed in a new direction, one of the many reasons it will be exciting to see them line up at another International Champions Cup.
+With Marotta overseeing corporate matters and a new coach leading the team from the dugout, Inter are headed in a new direction, one of the many reasons it will be exciting to see them line up at another International Champions Cup.

 Inter have one of the most illustrious histories in soccer.
 Formed in 1908, they have won Serie A 18 times, lifted the Coppa Italia on seven occasions as well as clinching the Supercoppa Italiana five times.